jiahao42/jiahao42.github.io/etc/index.md

 [The Fantastic Mr.Feynman BBC](https://www.dailymotion.com/video/x164gtn)
 [Richard Feynman - The World from another point of view](https://www.youtube.com/watch?v=GNhlNSLQAFE)

+./series:
+South Park
+The IT Crowd
+King of the Hill

 ./posts:
 ["So long, and thanks for the Ph.D.!"](https://www.cs.princeton.edu/~jrex/teaching/spring2005/fft/azuma.html)
 [(Humor) A Day in the Life of a Grad Student](http://www.cs.unc.edu/~azuma/grad.day)